Disclosure and barring service

 Disclosure and Barring Service

-Further information is available here.
+Further information about DBS is available on the Government’s website.

-Protecting Vulnerable Groups scheme
+Protecting Vulnerable Groups scheme in Scotland

 The Scottish Government’s Protecting Vulnerable Groups (PVG) Scheme is managed and delivered by Disclosure Scotland which, as an agency of the Scottish Government, makes decisions about who should be barred from working with vulnerable groups.